-With the Memorial Day weekend now past us, the summer is unofficially underway, and in many parts of the U.S., it’s really starting to feel like it.
-The situation could be made worse by the fact that hurricane season just started.
+Summer officially starts tomorrow, and in many parts of the country, it already feels like it.
+The heat and humidity are in full effect in the east, and in the southwest temperatures in some areas are topping an outrageous 120 degrees.
+The situation could be made worse by the fact that hurricane season just started and a couple of tropical systems are already brewing in the Caribbean.
 Those storms, along with common everyday thunderstorms, can knock out power.
-Sleeping while sweating is never easy, so what do you do if you have no electricity or if you have power but no A/C?
+Sleeping while sweating is never easy, so what do you do if you have no electricity or if you have power but no air conditioning?
 Here are some tips to help:

 - Avoid hot, heavy meals at dinnertime.
 A rich dinner can come back to haunt you in the middle of the night, especially in the summer.